 This square is one of the top popular places to visit during the summer in Tirana.
 There are many concerts and events that take part in this place.

-Northwest of the city is 15th-century Prezra Castle that stands high over the village of the same name.
+Northwest of the city is the 15th-century Prezra Castle that stands high over the village of the same name.
 The feudal Topia family built and owned it.
 In its days the structure was an outpost built to defend the area against bandits.
 Nowadays, the pentagonal-shaped castle’s value lies in the tourist trade.
-It’s intact walls, towers and 19th-century clock tower make this a vivid blast from the past.
+Its intact walls, towers, and 19th-century clock tower make this a vivid blast from the past.
 From the battlements, you’ll get far-reaching panoramas over the fields surrounding the city of Tirana, as well as the mountain range beyond.